-Majority of the cities in America celebrate Columbus Day by observing a federal holiday during the second Monday of October.
+The majority of the cities in America celebrate the day by observing a federal holiday during the second Monday of October.

 - During this day, post offices, banks, and government offices are closed!
 However, the largest celebration has been witnessed in New York City.
 Here, you can see a huge parade organized intending to honor Christopher Columbus.

-- Especially the Italian American countries celebrate Columbus Day with utmost pride, zeal, and enthusiasm.
+- Especially Italian American countries celebrate the day with utmost pride, zeal, and enthusiasm.

 - Since it is a federal holiday, some of the banks would be working while others would be closed.

 - Puerto Rico celebrates the ‘discover of Island by Columbus’ on November 19th by declaring it as a public holiday.

 - The Italian explorer Christopher Columbus was boring in Genoa during 1451.
 It is said that he began a journey via sailing at an age of 15 years.

 - While he was intending to sail, the city of Palos wholeheartedly facilitated him with three ships.

 - These three ships were named Nina, the Pinta, and the Santa Maria.